 - Sync to Mobile (Premium Only): If you're a Premium user, you can sync the playlist to your mobile device.
 Make sure both devices are connected to the same Wi-Fi, and the playlist is downloaded on your desktop.
 Then, open Spotify on your phone and enjoy your WAV files offline.

-Part 5: How to Play WAV Files across Devices
+Part 5: How to Sync and Play WAV Files Across Spotify Devices

 Once you've got your WAV files, playing them beyond Spotify is simple.
 These files behave just like any other music you own — which means you can move them freely across devices.
 No streaming, no subscriptions, no strings attached.